andersfylling/disgord/CONTRIBUTING.md

 > **Note:** While you are free to ask questions, given that you add the [help] prefix.
 You'll get faster results by using the resources below.

-This repository has it's own discord guild/server: https://discord.gg/qBVmnq9 Using the live chat application will most likely give you a faster result.
+This repository has it's own discord guild/server: [Discord Gophers#Disgord](https://discord.gg/qBVmnq9) Using the live chat application will most likely give you a faster result.

 ## What Should I Know Before I Get Started?